awaters1/awaters1.github.io/_posts/2016-10-22-Picking-the-right-framework.md

 2. __Community__: Look at the forums and observe the popular topics and determine the pain points.
-Don't spend too much time here though, every framework has wrinkles, but can you function with those wrinkles is what you want to find out.
+Don't spend too much time here though, every framework has wrinkles, but whether you can function with those wrinkles is what you want to find out.
-3. __Design Patterns__:
--Also include something about the framework feeling familiar, don't want to go to something too radical to begin with, but save it for later to research as an alternative
+3. __Design Patterns__:  The framework should also feel familiar, meaning that it uses design patterns present in the alternatives.
+The patterns should also make sense and have real benefits.
--As long as the framework applies common design patterns, the code you write, that adds value to the organization is portable and transferrable.
+ As long as the framework applies common design patterns, the code you write, that adds value to the organization is portable and transferrable.
+Be careful with choosing something that may be too radical,  however, I would save it for later to research as a topic to learn about.

 Lastly, don't get too hung up on choosing a framework on the first day.
-These days every framework has a quick 5-10 minute tutorial that do a decent job of introducing you to the major components.
+These days every framework has a quick 5-10 minute tutorial that will do a decent job of introducing you to the major components that should set you on your way.